 The Big Bang

-Since the universe by its definition encompasses all of space and time as we know it, it is beyond the model of the Big Bang (opens in new tab) to say what the universe is expanding into or what gave rise to the Big Bang.
+Since the universe by its definition encompasses all of space and time as we know it, NASA says it is beyond the model of the Big Bang (opens in new tab) to say what the universe is expanding into or what gave rise to the Big Bang.
 Although there are models that speculate about these questions, none of them have made realistically testable predictions as of yet.

-The universe is currently estimated at roughly 13.7 billion years old, give or take 130 million years.
+The universe is currently estimated at roughly 13.8 billion years old, give or take 130 million years.
 In comparison, the solar system is only about 4.6 billion years old.

 This estimate came from measuring the composition of matter and energy density in the universe.
 This allowed researchers to compute how fast the universe expanded in the past.
 With that knowledge, they could turn the clock back and extrapolate when the Big Bang happened (opens in new tab).
 The time between then and now is the age of the universe.

 Scientists think that in the earliest moments of the universe, there was no structure to it to speak of, with matter and energy distributed nearly uniformly throughout.
-The gravitational pull of small fluctuations in the density of matter back then gave rise to the vast web-like structure of stars and emptiness seen today.
+According to NASA (opens in new tab), the gravitational pull of small fluctuations in the density of matter back then gave rise to the vast web-like structure of stars and emptiness seen today.
 Dense regions pulled in more and more matter through gravity, and the more massive they became, the more matter they could pull in through gravity, forming stars, galaxies and larger structures known as clusters, superclusters, filaments and walls, with "great walls" of thousands of galaxies reaching more than a billion light years in length.
 Less dense regions did not grow, evolving into area of seemingly empty space called voids.